aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

         ...
 ```

-To allow a gracious introduction of this data-model change in late 3.x versions, the input data will be converted automatically
+The input data will be converted automatically and validated according to the new model to allow for a gracious introduction of this data-model changes in late 3.x versions.
-and validated according to the new model.

 Type conversion is turned on by default but can be disabled or adjusted with the options described in the next section.